Gingerbread Ornament Crochet Pattern

 Gauge is not important in this pattern.
 Use a hook size to match your chosen yarn.
 Make sure that your stitches are tight enough to prevent stuffing showing through and adjust hook size if necessary.

-GINGERBREAD (brown)
+Gingerbread (brown)

 R1: 6 sc in magic ring (6)